heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

-Ȣ. The waters of Trinity Quay are stilled—Ashen House an empty box of stone, its genius fled—the sky fluorescent with unfamiliar suns.
+Ȣ. The waters of Trinity Quay are stilled—Ashen House a vacant box of stone—the sky fluorescent with unfamiliar suns.
 Ellen faces the ocean in its welcoming infinitude.